zerynth/lib-zerynth-zerynthapp/docs/docs_zerynthapp.rst

 **************

 HTML templates reside on the ADM servers and are transferred from it to the mobile app where they are rendered.
 Javascript is needed to add some logic to the template.
 The task is made easier by using the :ref:`Zerynth ADM Javascript library <zadm>`.

-.. important:: In each template there must be an :samp:`index.html` file that will be served by the ADM when the device UI is requested

 Templates are better explained with examples: ::